 Fruit Pigmented Long Lasting Concealer in the shade Creme

 This concealer is actually the bomb.com!
 I’m pretty picky with my concealers as I find most of the time they can be really drying and thick which only brings out the wrinkles around the eyes more.
-I (like everyone these days I think!) do suffer from dark circles under my eyes so it’s not a method that I like to skip and even on days when I don’t wear any makeup I still pop on a little bit of concealer under the eyes and on any little spots I may have.
+Having paler skin, I suffer from dark circles under my eyes so a good concealer is my best friend.
+Even on days when I don’t wear any makeup I still pop on a little bit of concealer under the eyes and on any little spots I may have.
 In the past I’ve quite liked ‘it cosmetics – bye bye under eye’ to conceal under my eyes but that stuff is pretty heavy-duty and can also be quite drying especially once set with powder.
 The 100% Pure Concealer it is really pigmented and really creamy.
 Two things I believe most of us are looking for in a concealer!!
 It applies easily with my ring finger and blends so well into the foundation too.
 I like to set my concealer with a powder as otherwise it tends to crease around there (not pretty) and on those days when I’ve gone a little too hardcore on the powder I can just apply a little more of the concealer over the top and it surprisingly melts down perfectly.
 It is definitely long-lasting as it says, but if I do find I need a touch up, the compact is small enough to pop into my handbag and even includes a small mirror.
 Check out more about it on the 100% Pure website here.

 Fruit Pigmented Chiffon Blush

-The blush comes in the same packaging as the Foundation tin but is instead in a cute pink shade.
-This small detail definitely helps for easy, on-the-go grabbing when you are doing your makeup in the morning!
-I love pinky cheeks so this colour was an obvious choice but boooyyyy do you have to go easy with this stuff.
+The blush comes in the same packaging as the Foundation tin but is instead in a hot pink shade.
+This small detail of difference in tin colour definitely helps for easy, on-the-go grabbing when you are doing your makeup in the morning!
+Don’t want to be dabbing my booty blender into my blush tin now do I 😉 I love pinky cheeks so this colour was an obvious choice but boooyyyy do you have to go easy with this stuff.
 A word of warning from me (A.K.A Clown Face McGee after my first try) a little goes a long way with the fruit blush!
-I’m not saying this is a bad thing as I think the more pigmented the better but again, just saying, pump the brakes, take it slow.
+I’m not saying this is a bad thing as I think the more pigmented the longer the product will last you but again, just saying, pump the brakes, take it slow.
 It blends out well and isn’t chalky or too powdery and leaves a natural rosy finish which I’d say is suitable for all skin shades 🙂 No negatives on this baby, shop it here.

 100% Pure Cocoa Butter Semi-Matte Lipstick – Currant